sthysel/reposort/README.md

 └── dotfiles -> ~/code/github.com/me/dotfiles
 ```

-This gives you both: a well-organized source of truth and convenient shortcuts for active work.
+This gives you both a well-organised source of truth and convenient shortcuts for active work.

 ## Installation